k-mack/codeforpdx-pass/docs/design/filenow.md

 This brings us to the second part of our scope:

 > Users have digital documents across cloud storage providers.
+> They should have the freedom to store whatever they want, wherever they want.
-> They need a Rolodex to remember where their files, especially the important ones, are stored.
+> However, they need a Rolodex to remember where their files are stored, especially the important ones.

 We are very used to the idea of adding a friend's information into our cloud-backed contacts applications.
 Since no one bothers with remembering the layout of the city they live in anymore,